Skip to Content

 Gal Oya Lodge

-We stayed at Gal Oya Lodge, which is just on the perimeter of the park.
+We stayed at Gal Oya Lodge, which is just on the park’s perimeter.
 This incredible spot is an experience in itself.
 Featuring eco bungalows and villas, we were blown away by the comfort and luxury.

 It’s not easy to get comfort and eco-perfect.
 There is an onsite research centre and several naturalists who attend to guests.